 To meet this purpose, and against the traditional appetite of left parties for raising taxes, decisive actions need to be taken to reduce the size of the general government, by fighting expense redundancies, eliminating subsidies to recurrent losses of government organizations, and privatizing entities whose purpose the private sector might serve more efficiently.
 This would ease the tax burden actually borne by the citizenship and open new spaces for wealth and employment creation.

-The untenable compulsory public pension system is threatened under current and foreseeable scenarios of an ageing population and the dawn of the technological progress that entails the fourth industrial revolution and its related companions in the fields of robotics and technologies.
+The untenable compulsory public pension system is threatened under current and foreseeable scenarios of an aging population and the dawn of the technological progress that entails the fourth industrial revolution and its related companions in the fields of robotics and technologies.

 The expected reduction in the number of future paid jobs contributing to the social security system, prompts for a thorough reform of the current worker-based financial contributory regime that over the last five years has become gradually insolvent – the social security accounts show a technical bankrupt institution with a negative financial net worth of $10.3 billion (8.6 billion euro) at the end of 201.
-This is due to the growing mismatch between the number of contributing workers needed to pay per pensioner – actually 1.9 workers per pensioner – and the inadequacy of the current contributory scheme to fulfil its financial obligations.
+This is due to the growing mismatch between the number of contributing workers needed to pay per pensioner – actually 1.9 workers per pensioner – and the inadequacy of the current contributory scheme to fulfill its financial obligations.

 The underlying threats of interest rates, oil and commodities prices hikes together with the stability of the euro and an emerging trade-tariffs war, as well as the raising complex problems of migration flows, should also be present on the agenda of any government, whatever its political ideology.